MartijnWallage/42_push_swap/README.md

 Push_swap is a program which sorts any series of unique positive numbers, using two "stacks", as the subject call them, though they are better thought of as discs.

-Both discs have a "current element": you can imagine a reading head, or the ball in a roulette wheel, which always picks out one element and can move only to the next or to the previous element.
+Both discs have a current, next and previous element: you can imagine a reading head, or the ball in a roulette wheel, which always picks out one element and can move only to the next or to the previous element.

 ```
     current element
           |
           v
-  123 is previous element <- 10 3 7 5 11 123 -> next element is 10
+  <- 10 3 7 5 11 123 -> wrap around
 ```

 ## Rules